 Hiking in Rovaniemi

-There are lots of fabulous walks in and around Rovaniemi, we walked through the snow following the popular ‘two bridges walk’, that combines the old railway bridge and the ‘Lumberjack’s candle’ bridge.
+There are lots of fabulous walks in and around Rovaniemi.
+We walked through the snow following the popular ‘two bridges walk’, that combines the old railway bridge and the ‘Lumberjack’s candle’ bridge.
 We also walked to the Arctic Garden, following the River Ounasjoki.
+Make sure to wrap up warm when hiking in Lapland, it can get super cold.
+Check out my guide to winter trip packing essentials, to get an idea of what to pack for Lapland.

 It was so quiet when we were exploring the forests, we didn’t see another person around us and everything was so still and so peaceful.
 I have never walked through a snow-covered forest before and I was completely blown away by how beautiful it all looked.
 I would really recommend strapping some snow boots on and getting outside to experience some dreamy snowscapes.
 Your friends and family back home are frankly going to die with jealousy when you post your ‘winter forest’ pics on Facebook.